aws/aws-cdk-rfcs/text/0001-cdk-update.md

 ### README

-The `cdk update` command accelerates the asset deployments for your CDK application during development by inspecting the assets in your application, identifying those that can be updated in-place without a full CDK deployment, and doing so.
+The `cdk update` command accelerates the edit-compile-test loop for your CDK application during development by inspecting the assets and stack resources in your application, identifying those that can be updated in-place without a full CloudFormation stack udpate, and doing so using AWS service APIs directly.
 It can either do this as an interactive command or by running continuously and monitoring the input files.

-For supported construct types (see list, below) the update command will identify assets whose content has changed since the publication of the CDK, assemble them from sources if necessary, and then publish them to their asset storage medium.
+For supported construct types (see list, below) the update command will identify assets whose content has changed since the last time the CDK application was deployed, and then publish them to their asset storage medium.
 It will then use AWS SDK commands to directly modify the CDK resources to use the new asset paths.
 The update command acts on one or more stacks in the application, and will only perform the shortcut if all changes are updateable.

-A stack is "updateable" if the stack is explicitly marked as updateable, and it contains any assets supported by the update process.
-At this time, only Lambda and ECS images are supported, and so any stack with one of those is updateable.
+A stack is "updateable" if the stack is explicitly marked as updateable, and it contains resources supported by the update process.
+At this time, only Lambda Functions and ECS Services are supported, however more resource types will be added to this list in the future.

 At a high level, `update` operates by reading the current state of the stack, performing a stack diff on it, and if the stack is different only in resources